AUDITIONS

 Do SBT Alumni (18+) need to audition again?

 No. Returning StoryBook alumni, 18 years or older who have submitted a video audition in the past 3 years have the luxury to simply submit interest in being seen for the different shows.
 They must complete the online form in order to be considered for callbacks.
-If you are alumni, we must have a video on file in order to allow you to skip the initial audition process pre-callbacks.
+If you are alumni, you must submit a recent video of you singing.

 Is this all volunteer?